cepholopoddreamz/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-This project is a first attempt to work with Jquery, CSS, and Ajax.
+This project is a first attempt to work with Jquery, CSS, and Ajax .

 ## Dependencies